toaderflorin/eksia/_posts/2017-09-04-ruby-object-model.markdown

 ---
 First things first: Ruby is a dynamic language but it's not dynamic in the same way Javascript is a dynamic language.
 You actually have real classes and class inheritance and not just prototypical inheritance.
 Also Ruby is truly object oriented -- everything is an object, even classes, and there is no such thing as a distinction between value and reference types.
 In this article we will be looking at CRUby (also called, MRI -- Matz's Ruby Implementation which is written in C)to see how everything works behind the scenes.

 At MRI's core there are two structures that describe the curent list of objects in memory: *RObject* and *RClass*.
 The C code is a little bit complicated so I will present a simplified schematic version, which will allow you to understand the implementation.
-Both structs inherit from another structure called RBasic.
+Both structs inherit from another structure called *RBasic*.
 Here's a simplified version of the internal representation of these objects (again, the real code is a bit more complicated):

 ![image-title-here](/images/ruby-objs.png){:class="img-responsive"}